WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 ### `file-loader` example

 Pipe images that are required by CSS (and JS) to build directory.
-Don't be surprised about not including SVG, later on that.
+Don't be surprised about special SVG regex, later on that.

 Add loaders to module rules.
 Note that we resolve URLs in (S)CSS pipe & add loader for image files.